-To help you, I’ve put together a list of my top 10 recommendations for places in Pennsylvania to get yourself in the Christmas spirit.
+To help you, I’ve put together a list of my top 21 recommendations for places in Pennsylvania to get yourself in a festive spirit this holiday season.
 While I haven’t visited everywhere on this list myself, the ones I haven’t visited have come highly recommended to me, including by readers of this site.

-So, before you finalize all your travel plans for the holiday season, check out our list of the top Christmas destinations in Pennsylvania:
+So, before you finalize all your travel plans for the holiday season, check out our list of the top Christmas things to do in Pennsylvania:

 Market Square and PPG Place in Pittsburgh

 The heart of Christmas in Pittsburgh can be found at Market Square and PPG Place.
-The two squares, which are basically right next to each other, make for a great destination for anyone looking for Christmas things to do in Pittsburgh.
+The two squares, which are basically right next to each other, make for a great destination for anyone looking for holiday season attractions to do in Pittsburgh.

-In Market Square, shop at the authentic German Christmas market from November 17 – December 23.
+In Market Square, shop at the authentic German Christmas market.
 Explore the many shops, taste some German snacks, and even visit Santa all in the confines of a quaint Christmas market.

 Once you are done, walk the short distance to PPG Place to see Pittsburgh’s Christmas tree and show off your skills while skating around the rink that encircles it.
-The ice rink is open from November 17, 2017 through late February 2018, but enjoy early to see the giant Christmas tree centerpiece.
+The ice rink is open from November 18, 2022 through February 26, 2023, but enjoy early to see the giant Christmas tree centerpiece.

 The Christmas Market in Mifflinburg is an amazing experience that any lover of the season should experience.
 While I’ve never been to Germany to see their Christmas markets, this is exactly what I’ve always imagined they are like.

 Even better, the Christmas market in Mifflinburg claims to be the oldest, authentic German Christkindl Market in the country, and I have no reason not to believe them.